jsa-aerial/hanami/README.md

    :data data-options})
 ```

 And a full chart.
-This one does (interactive) faceted composing.
+This one does faceted composing with optional interactivity.
+Most of the capability comes from :ENCODING and its default.

 ```Clojure
 (def row-grouped-bar-chart